Baptiste-Gogolewski/TitanicIA/README.md

 ## Models

-There are currently 4 models : K-nearest-Neighbors, Logistic Regression, Naive Bayes and a Decision tree.
+There are currently 5 models : K-nearest-Neighbors, Logistic Regression, Naive Bayes, a Decision tree and a random forest

 ## Split the dataset